CU-DBMI/demo-python-memory-reference-accounting/README.md

 _Computer memory is a type of computer resource available for use by software on a computer_

 Computer memory, also sometimes known as "RAM" or "random-access memory", or "dynamic memory" is a type of resource used by computer software on a computer.
 "Computer memory stores information, such as data and programs for immediate use in the computer. ...
-Main memory operates at a high speed compared to \[non-memory\] storage which is slower but less expensive and \[oftentimes\] higher in capacity. " ([Wikipedia: Computer memory](https://en.wikipedia.org/wiki/Computer_memory)).
+Main memory operates at a high speed compared to non-memory storage which is slower but less expensive and oftentimes higher in capacity. " ([Wikipedia: Computer memory](https://en.wikipedia.org/wiki/Computer_memory)).

+Blocks...

 ```mermaid
 flowchart LR